leeweiming3/tp/docs/DeveloperGuide.md

 * 1a.
 Recruiter enters invalid job title.
   - 1a1.
 Hirehub raises an error and asks recruiter to provide valid job title.
   - 1a2.
 Recruiter attempts to add the job with valid job title.
-  - Steps 1a1-1a2 are repeated until the email address entered is in a correct format.
+  - Steps 1a1-1a2 are repeated until the job title entered is in a correct format.
   - Use case resumes from step 2.

 * 1b.
-Recruiter enters invalid vacancy
+Recruiter enters invalid vacancy.
   - 1b1.
 Hirehub raises an error and asks recruiter to provide valid vacancy.
   - 1b2.
 Recruiter attempts to add the job with valid vacancy.
   - Steps 1b1-1b2 are repeated until the vacancy entered is valid.